knarf180/pmpro-once-per-member-discount/readme.txt

 A check box is added to the wordpress PMPro discounts settings page to activate the restriction per code.

+Currently, the check box will only display when editing a code and not when generating a new one.

 == Installation ==
 1. Upload the 'pmpro-once-per-member-discount' folder to the '/wp-content/plugins/' directory of your site.
 2. Activate the plugin through the \'Plugins\' menu in WordPress.